 In opposition, Portugal boasts several exclusive and high-end locations for property purchases by the beach, where prices can range from €4,451 in Vilamoura to €8,084 in Vale do Lobo, both locations in the Algarve.

-Drawbacks of buying a property by the beach in Portugal
+Drawbacks of Buying Property by the Beach in Portugal

 Tax Number (NIF) in Portugal

 As a foreigner, you’ll need to obtain a Portuguese tax identification number (NIF) in order to buy a property in Portugal.
-This can be obtained from the Portuguese tax office (Finanças).
+Next this can be obtained from the Portuguese tax office (Finanças).

 Portuguese Bank Account